-Make Custom Chocolate Molds with 3D Printing and Vacuum Forming
+How to Create Custom Chocolate Molds With 3D Printing & Vacuum Forming

-Molds for chocolate, candy, and other types of confectionary must be food safe, flexible, and, ideally, reuseable.
-While prints made from Formlabs resins aren’t suitable for directly molding foods, the Form 2 is the perfect tool to create mold negatives, which can be vacuum formed using food-safe plastic.
+Custom molds for chocolate, candy, and other types of confectionary must be food safe, flexible, and, ideally, reuseable.
+While prints made from stereolithography (SLA) resins aren’t suitable for directly molding foods, an SLA 3D printer is the perfect tool to create mold negatives, which can be vacuum formed using food-safe plastic.

 What You'll Need